vhscom/after-dark/README.md

 ## Demo

-For a production example of this theme running on AWS please check out [Hack Cabin](http://hackcabin.com).
-There you can read more about the overall [site architecture](http://hackcabin.com/post/initial-commit/) as well.
+Head to [Hack Cabin](http://hackcabin.com) for a production example running on AWS.
+There you can learn how After Dark is used within the Hack Cabin [site architecture](http://hackcabin.com/post/initial-commit/) as well.

 ## Features